 The CRDHA, as authorized by the Health Professions Act, is responsible for setting the standards of practice, including entry-to-practice requirements, in order to ensure the safe, ethical and competent practice of dental hygienists in Alberta.

 Typically, an individual will complete the application for registration process once.
-Successful applicants will be placed on CRDHA's General Register and receive a Practice Permit (license) allowing them to practice the dental hygiene profession until October 31.
+Successful applicants will be placed on CRDHA's General Register and receive a Practice Permit (licence) allowing them to practice the dental hygiene profession until October 31.
 Prior to October 31, each registrant must complete the renewal process in order to maintain their Practice Permit until the following October 31, and renew annually thereafter.

 At minimum, all applicants are required to: